- - - - - - - - - - - - - - - - - - - - - - - - - - - - - -

 To overcome any potential barriers to learning in physical education some pupils may require:

-* adapted, modified or alternative activities that have integrity and equivalence to the activities in the programmes of study and that enable the pupils to make progress
+* adapted, modified or alternative activities that have integrity and equivalence to the activities in the programmes of study and that

 * specific support to enable them to participate in certain activities or types of movement